 This is never true.
 Google, Apple, YouTube, and other world-changing companies haven’t gotten that far due to sheer luck but revolutionary ideas.
 There were other search engines, phones, and streaming services.
 But they lacked something important, something that won the market for the small bunch of enthusiasts.
 Their creative ideas hit the bull’s eye at that time and paved the way to its current success.

 But how are creative ideas born?
-No lamp is lit above our heads, no apple is hanging above, ready to fall.
+No lamp is lit above our heads, and no apple is hanging above, ready to fall.
 Ideas are worked out through commitment and determination.
 Even the sudden epiphany doesn’t appear out of the blue.
 It resulted from our unconsciousness and finally putting together things we were uploading to it during brainstorms, reading books, and looking around.
-Like any process of our brain, idea generation can be harnessed and trained.
+Like any exercise of our brain, the process of idea generation can be harnessed and trained.

-Let’s see what sources we can use to fill our brains and our product feedback ‘insights backlog’ with raw ideas.
+Let’s see what sources and new idea-generation techniques we can use to fill our brains and our product feedback ‘insights backlog’ with raw ideas.

 What is idea generation in product development?